Inklingo

 proceso

-Use 'proceso' to describe a series of actions or steps taken to achieve a particular end, emphasizing the sequence.
+Use 'proceso' when referring to a series of actions or steps taken to achieve a particular end, emphasizing the progression.

 A simple illustration showing three sequential steps: a hand planting a seed in soil, followed by a watering can pouring water, and finally a small green sprout emerging from the soil, representing a sequence of actions.